-Gary Edward Holcomb, Ph.D., English, is associate professor of African American Literature in the Department of African American Studies, with a joint appointment in the Department of English.
-His research is in African American and black transnational literatures, particularly twentieth-century writings, with a critical concentration on modernist period literature (Harlem Renaissance, Great Depression decade, postwar writing), Black Arts Movement, and postmodernist fiction.
+Gary Edward Holcomb, Ph.D., English, is Professor of African American Literature in the Department of African American Studies, with a joint appointment in the Department of English.
+His research is in twentieth-century African American literatures, with a critical concentration on modernist period literature, including the Harlem Renaissance, the literature of the Great Depression decade, and postwar writing.
+He has also written on the Black Arts Movement and black transnational, postmodernist fiction.

 In 2011 Professor Holcomb published a chapter titled “When Wright Bid McKay Break Bread: Tracing Black Transnational Genealogy,” in Richard Wright: New Readings in the 21st Century, published by Palgrave-Macmillan.
 The chapter developed from a presentation he gave for the International Richard Wright Centennial Conference held at the American University of Paris, in 2008.